Araaancg/tic-tac-toe/README.md

 # Tic-Tac-Toe

+This repository corresponds to a final project for MSMK University Unit 1 - Porgramming in the Applied Computing and AI Professional Degree.
+The final grade was 'Distinction'.

 ## Overview

 This is a terminal-based **Tic-Tac-Toe** game implemented in Python.
 The game allows a user to play tic-tac-toe in multiple modes, including playing against another player or against a computer with varying difficulty levels.